RED January – FAQs

 Fantastic!
 The quickest way to make a donation is to visit our Justgiving RED January page and click on the ‘Donate’ button.
 Your donation will then be added to our overall team total.

 RED JANUARY COMMUNITY

 How do I connect with other RED January participants?

 You can join the RED online community via RED January Facebook, Instagram and Twitter via redjanuaryuk.

 The communities are a space for you to share your personal progress and feel supported by endless amounts of encouragement.

-Why not include #REDJanuary in your social posts so we can see where your RED January journey takes you.
+Remember to include #REDJanuary in your social as we’d love to see where your RED January journey takes you.